-As a result of negotiations related to the 1996 Government Settlement, the Company recorded the Settlement Charge of \$185.0 million in the third quarter of 1996 to increase reserves for the 1996

-Government Settlement described above, and other related expenses of government and private claims resulting therefrom.
+As a result of negotiations with the OIG and DOJ related to the Settlement Payment, the Company recorded a special charge of \$185.0 million in the third quarter of 1996 to increase reserves for settlements and related expenses of government and private claims resulting from these investigations.

-The increase in amortization of intangibles and other assets to \$29.6 million in 1996 from \$27.0 million in 1995 primarily resulted from the Merger in April 1995.
+The increase in amortization of intangibles and other assets to \$22.1 million for the nine months ended September 30, 1996 from \$19.2 million in the corresponding period in 1995 primarily resulted from the Merger in April 1995.